nagasudhirpulla/taming_python/blog/skills/matplotlib_tick_locators.md

 Please make sure that you covered the[post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

 Sometimes we may desire to control the location of axis ticks of our subplots.
-This can be achieved by using the TickLocators in matplotlib
+This can be achieved by using the TickLocators in matplotlib.

+TickLocators help matplotlib to determine the location of ticks

 ### Hiding ticks using 'NullLocator'
 ```python